 You are currently viewing Winter Skin

 Dry skin.
 Itching.
 Red cheeks.
 A tight feeling to skin.
 Fine lines, cracking or even scaly skin.
-These are all symptoms of winter skin, and while they may be normal, even expected at the onset of winter, there are solutions.
+These are all symptoms of winter skin, and while they may be normal and even expected at the onset of winter, there are solutions.

-There are a number of ways to deal with dry, scratchy skin:
+There are a number of ways to deal with winter skin:

 • Limit bath or shower time, and avoid using very hot water.
 If children have been inside all day, they shouldn’t be too grubby, and a quick wash down will do.